🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How to measure prediction market liquidity

-• Order book depth: On PolyGram, use the depth chart to visualise buy and sell walls
+• Order book depth: PolyGram's depth chart allows you to assess the scale of buy and sell interest

-• Number of unique traders: Markets with 100+ unique traders are typically liquid enough for retail sizes
+• Number of unique traders: Markets attracting 100+ distinct participants typically possess sufficient liquidity for standard retail positions

-• Spread percentage: Aim for markets with spreads under 3 cents (3%) for cost-efficient trading
+• Spread percentage: Target markets where spreads remain below 3 cents (3%) to minimise transaction expenses

 Which platforms have the most liquidity?